 I took some of my skills in sales and business and applied it to my growing VVT Amplifiers’ reputation online by building them a professional website and managing their social media accounts, which helped me earn a steady paycheck in addition to performing with the band as a solo acoustic artist.
 I also started managing other bands and coordinating the release of their records on my then very small record label, Alchemical Records, which was originally just a name we used to release the first Yellow Tie Guy record.

-As Steve and Chubbs started focusing more time commitments with Dimensionauts, I also lost my long time bassist, Mary Celeste, who moved to the great state of California (damn you Caaalliifooornia)!
+As Steve and Chubbs started focusing more time commitments with Robot Jurassic, I also lost my long time bassist, Mary Celeste, who moved to the great state of California (damn you Caaalliifooornia)!
 It just so happened that some friends of mine from northern VA, Jamie Rasmussen and Kyle Jackson, lost the vocalist in their band, Crooked Crow, when he moved to Florida (damn you Fllllooorrriida)!

 Yellow Tie Guy released two singles at the same time on April 15th, 2016.
 “Anthem” and “First Move”, available online or on CD, and feature artwork from Chestnut Illustrations artist Danielle Kraut Tarka.
 Music videos will accompany each track.
 “First Move” was directed by Ronnie Gilmer of Pretty Elektrik Company, and “Anthem” was directed by Taylor Wyscarver of Flixation Media.
-The studio version of “Anthem” was accompanied by an acoustic version recorded at Harbour Red Studios with Kenneth Kingsborough, where I take a stab at providing the percussion for the song as well as my first stab recording myself playing violin.
+The studio version of “Anthem” was accompanied by an acoustic version recorded at Harbour Red Studios (Baltimore, MD) with Kenneth Kingsborough, where I take a stab at providing the percussion for the song as well as my first stab recording myself playing violin.